jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 requiring years of study and a somewhat blind faith that it will lead where we want to go.

 The approach taken in this book is different.
-It's based on an idea of triage.
+It's based on an idea of "triage", doing the most important things first to make the best of limited time or resources.
 In the long run, it would be ideal to learn everything.
 But for *right now*, given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?